 The council is committed to fairness, transparency and the principle of equal pay in employment.

 This pay policy statement sets out Hinckley and Bosworth Borough Council’s policy on pay for senior managers and employees for 2022/2023 and is in accordance with the requirements of Section 38 of the Localism Act 2011.

 The policy will set out the council’s policies for the financial year relating to:

 - The remuneration of its chief officers

-- The remuneration of it lowest paid employees; and
+- The remuneration of its lowest paid employees

 - The relationship between the remuneration of its chief officers and its employees who are not chief officers (the pay multiple)

-The policy was approved by Full Council on 23 February 2017 and is effective from 1 April 2017.
+The policy was approved by council on 22 February 2022 and is effective from that date.

 The Local Government Transparency Code 2015